 6. Southern Ridges

 The trail is stretched between Mount Faber and National University of Singapore (NUS).
 Not an arduous walk, it is suitable for people even with mild medical conditions.
-Breathtaking views and perfect places for selfies, make this place popular among people of all age group.
+Breathtaking views and perfect places for selfies, makes this place popular among people of all age groups.
 Carry extra water bottles and do not buy plastic bottles.
 You can refill them at various places in Singapore, even the restaurants you visit.

 What’s Exclusive: 10 km trail with panoramic views.